-In grades 6 through high school, calculators are allowed for students on certain sections of the Georgia Milestones mathematics test.
-All students may use a calculator on these sections.
-For the no-calculator subsection of the mathematics tests at these grades, it is not permissible to assign a calculator as an accommodation.
-No student may use a calculator on the designated no-calculator subsection in grades 6-high school.
-It is not permissible to prescribe use of a calculator as an accommodation for the no-calculator subsection in grades 6-high school.
+For the 2023 Fall Mid-Month administration of the Algebra I and Coordinate Algebra EOC, a calculator may not be assigned during the no-calculator subsection of the mathematics test.
+It is not permissible to assign a calculator as an accommodation.
+No student may use a calculator on the designated no-calculator subsection.
 Use of a calculator in the no-calculator subsection may result in invalidation.